muratk3n/thirdwave/en/README.md

 theather, junk-food politics are all the descendants of that era.

-Now into this environment, in the eleventh inning steps in a certain politican and ask for, you guessed it, unity, comity.
+Now into this environment, in the eleventh inning steps in a certain politican and asks for, you guessed it, unity, comity.
 It can sell, sure..
 "Im a uniter not a divider" etc. But thinking of the causes, for the Dems especially, we know they r in no position to ask for such things because their leaving a major ideology unattended for years,